Kritikalcoder/ResearchPapers/README.md

 A repository of all the research papers I read

 ## Sem 5
+### Track 1: Honours Exploration
-1. Towards a formalization of Teamwork with Resource constraints (implementation)
+Towards a formalization of Teamwork with Resource constraints (implementation)
-2. Constructing Optimal Policies for Agents with Constrained Architectures
+Constructing Optimal Policies for Agents with Constrained Architectures
-3. Coordinating occupant behavior for building energy and comfort management using multi-agent systems
+Coordinating occupant behavior for building energy and comfort management using multi-agent systems
-4. Towards adjustable autonomy for the real world
+Towards adjustable autonomy for the real world
-5. An introduction to Reinforcement Learning (textbook)- Chapters 1-6
+An introduction to Reinforcement Learning (textbook)- Chapters 1-6
-6. Dynamic Multi Criteria Reinforcement Learning - (implementation)
+Dynamic Preferences in Multi Criteria Reinforcement Learning - (implementation)
-7. The Malmo Platform for Artificial Intelligence Experimentation - tool
+The Malmo Platform for Artificial Intelligence Experimentation - tool
-8. A Comprehensive Survey on Safe Reinforcement Learning - in brief
+A Comprehensive Survey on Safe Reinforcement Learning - in brief
-9. HogRider: Champion Agent of Microsoft Malmo Collaborative AI Challenge (implementation)
+HogRider: Champion Agent of Microsoft Malmo Collaborative AI Challenge (implementation)
-(more need to be added)
+### Track 2: Multi-Agent Systems
+Heuristic for Multiagent Reinforcement Learning in Decentralized Decision Problems
+Point-based Dynamic Programming for Dec-POMDPs
+Taming Decentralized POMDPs: Towards Efficient Policy Computation for Multiagent Settings

 Apart from these papers, I have also invested time in watching tutorials on RL and in general, developing a better understanding of RL, by looking at various other applications and papers.
 I haave also explored DQNs to a certain degree.

 ## Sem 6
 ### Track 1: Negotiation
+Optimal non-adaptive Concession strategies with Incomplete Information

 ### Track 2: Reinforcement Learning
 ### Track 3: Decentralized MDPs
 Solving Transition Independent Decentralized Markov Decision Processes